-Wiliwili Hawaiian Desert Trees - Festival Dry Forest Initiative Waikoloa, Hawaii
+Wiliwili Festival Hawaiian Desert Trees- Dry Forest Initiative Waikoloa, Hawaii

 The wili wili trees have a gnarled orange trunk and tangled canopy.
 As a deciduous tree is it bare through the dry season.
-This dry forest tree then sets the aren lava landscape of Douth Kohala in a blaze of fiery orange blooms.
+This dry forest tree then sets the barren lava landscape of South Kohala in a blaze of fiery orange blooms.
 These blossoms are then pollinated by songbirds to producing bean pods that twist open, revealing bright red seeds often used for beautiful leis.
-Flower clusters known as racemes crowed in mass near ends of twigs, at end of yellow stalk.
+The flower clusters known as racemes crowed in mass near ends of twigs, at end of yellow stalk.

 Wiliwili means ‘repeatedly twisted’ in Hawaiian and was the name given to the tree due to its distinctively twisted seed pods that contain between one and three cherry-red or yellow-orange.
 The seeds of the endemic wiliwili sink in water, while the seed pods of the non-endemic varieties contain several smaller brown seeds that, float in water.